This Discussion channel is currently closed.

 Default_avatar

-Josh Rogers over 6 years ago
+Josh Rogers about 7 years ago

 Electrical Cooperatives should not be allowed to charge customers for generating power on their property.
 What justification do Electrical Cooperatives cite for charging this fee?
 Any and all fees should be transparent and justified.
 The goal is and should always be to protect the consumer.
 I expect our governing bodies should be encouraging innovative and environmentally responsible solutions to the energy needs of our state.
 Solar and wind power (on the small and large scale) is increasing and it is shortsighted to think that they will not be an increasingly significant part of our energy portfolio.